IST356M001SP25/assignment-05-GwonwooC/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+Through this assignment, I learned how to build a simple data pipeline using pandas.
+Also, I could practice how to clean data and adjust salaries based on cost of living.
+One challenge I faced was installing boto3.